IPVS-AS/pusion/docs/source/install.rst

 Preparation
 -----------
-In order to generate a python wheel package for `pusion`, the package `setuptools` needs to be installed in your Python environment before.
+In order to generate a python wheel package for `pusion`, the package `setuptools` needs to be installed in your Python 3 environment before.

 .. code:: bash

-    pip install setuptools
+    pip3 install setuptools

 After cloning `pusion` to your local disc, enter the project and generate the package using with the following command.

 .. code:: bash

-    python setup.py bdist_wheel
+    python3 setup.py bdist_wheel

 Once generated, the wheel will be moved to the ``dist/`` directory within project's root.

 Installation
 ------------

-The generated wheel can be installed using the ``pip`` command, which also installs all required packages for `pusion`.
+The generated wheel can be installed using the ``pip3`` command, which also installs all required packages for `pusion`.

 .. code:: bash

-    pip install dist/pusion-<version>-py3-none-any.whl
+    pip3 install dist/pusion-<version>-py3-none-any.whl